 The policies on this site are in .pdf format.
 To read the .pdf files you will need the Adobe Acrobat Reader installed on your computer.
 If you don’t have Acrobat Reader installed you may download it free of charge from Adobe.

 New Title IX Regulations

-On Wednesday, May 6 2020, The U.S. Department of Education released final regulations governing campus sexual assault under Title IX.
-Colleges and universities will be required to comply with the regulations by August 14 2020.
-The College will be providing updates on the progress of changes to our policies and/or processes on this webpage.
+On May 19, 2020, the U.S. Department of Education published in the Federal Register final regulations governing campus sexual harassment and discrimination under Title IX.
+Institutions of higher education that receive federal funding are required to comply with the regulations, which will go into effect on August 14, 2020.
+Updates on the progress of changes to our policies and/or processes can be viewed on this webpage.